0201 Connectors and Connections¶

 The Open Connector Framework (OCF) provides client java classes called connectors to enable an application, tool or engine to call the IT Infrastructure function's through the endpoint.

-Connection metadata entity contains the configuration information to allow the OCF's Connector Broker to create and configure the appropriate connector instance for a client application or tool to connect to the endpoint.
-The
+A Connection metadata entity contains the configuration information to allow the OCF Connector Broker to create and configure the appropriate connector instance for a client application or tool to connect to the endpoint.

 securedProperties holds authentication properties such as userId and password.
 They are securely stored to protect the assets.
 If they are missing then the security credentials of the current user are used with the connection.